kosanjaya/DDOS-kosan/README.md

 ADD ANOTHER requirements for this code.......
-Complex Code made by BIOHAZARD "kosan JAYA JAYA JAYA"
+Complex Code created by BIOHAZARD "kosan JAYA JAYA JAYA"